AvianNetwork/avian-docs/docs/wAVN/what-is-wavn.md

 !!! warning

-    This documation is planned to be re-written.
+    This document is planned to be re-written.
 Proceed with caution when dealing with wAVN.

 ## Going DeFi with your AVIN